GeoSn0w/geosn0w.github.io/_posts/2018-10-05-Jailbreaks-Demystified.md

 The nomenclature of the process likely comes from the Apple's "Jailed" approach.
 Applications and users are bound to use only what Apple provides which is a fraction of what the device is capable of.
 Breaking this Jail of restrictions is the scope of the entire Jailbreak Process.

 ### For the eta folk, reditter, nagger, et. al.
 No, Cydia has nothing to do with Jailbreaking itself.
-Cydia is a byproduct of the jailbreak "community" and a jailbreak is not considered a jailbreak if it has Cydia, just like a jailbreak that lacks Cydia is still a jailbreak.
+Cydia is a byproduct of the jailbreak "community" and a jailbreak is not considered a jailbreak just because it has Cydia, just like a jailbreak that lacks Cydia is still a jailbreak.
 What differs is the target audience (or user base).

-Cydia is a GUI (Graphical User Interface) application which uses dpkg and apt (amongst others) in the background to install .deb (Debian) Packages.
+Cydia is a GUI (Graphical User Interface) application which uses <code class="high">dpkg</code> and <code class="high">apt</code> (amongst others) in the background to install .deb (Debian) Packages.
 These packages follow a very strict (way too strict if you ask me) format that I will be discussing later.
 As the astute might have figured out, you don't need Cydia to install packages.
-Since Cydia relies on apt and dpkg (etc), you can simply use these binaries via SSH or through a mobile terminal application on the device.
+Since Cydia relies on apt and dpkg (etc), you can simply use these binaries via <code class="high">SSH</code> or through a mobile terminal application on the device.
 Cydia is just there to make this process as fool-proof as possible.
+Sometimes it fails.

-So yes, my iOS 11.3.x/11.2.x Jailbreak, Osiris, released long before Electra was even a thing, was and is a jailbreak even tho I never bundled any GUI installer (Cydia or such) with it.
+So yes, my iOS 11.3.x/11.2.x Jailbreak, Osiris, released long before Electra was even a thing, was and is a jailbreak even though I never bundled any GUI installer (Cydia or such) with it.
 The same thing applies for LiberiOS by Jonathan Levin (iOS 11 to 11.1.2) which was maybe the most stable iOS 11 Jailbreak to date.
 These jailbreaks are mostly destined for researchers and power users and not the random eta folk (who usually flames at the lack of Cydia).

 ### So how does it work?
 Before being able to open Cydia, Installer 5, Icy Project, or an SSH on the device, the jailbreak has to run.
 The stages of a jailbreak differ depending on the iOS version and the device.
 It used to be less reliant on the device type, but with the advent of KPP (Kernel Patch Protector) on iOS 9.0 and KTRR (allegedly Kernel Text Readonly Region) on iOS 10, that has become a thing more and more.
 For example, devices pre-iPhone 7 use KPP which is a software protection running in EL3 (ARM Exception LEVEL 3), but the iPhone 7 and newer are using KTRR which is hardware-based.
-In this case, a jailbreak containing a KPP bypass (like Yalu) would not work on iPhone 7 and newer because KPP itself isn't a thing there.
-For these devices a KTRR bypass of sorts is required, as siguza has explained in his write-up aptly called <a href="http://siguza.github.io/KTRR/">KTRR</a>.
-So this way, the jailbreak tool has to know very well with what kind of device it deals.
+In this case, a jailbreak containing only a KPP bypass (like Yalu) would not work on iPhone 7 and newer because KPP itself isn't a thing there.
+Yalu, however, supports iPhone 7 thanks to @xerub and his "KPPLess" aproach.
+Normally, for these devices a KTRR bypass of sorts is required, as siguza has explained in his write-up aptly called <a href="http://siguza.github.io/KTRR/">KTRR</a>.
+So this way, the jailbreak tool has to know very well what kind of device it deals with.

 ### Jailbreak History?
 Look no further than Pangu for iOS 7.x.x

 Before anything can happen on the device, the jailbreak payload has to be somehow deployed to the device.
 This may sound very trivial today because anybody has access to a free Apple Developer Account to sign an IPA file and install it on the device with Cydia Impactor or something akin to this, but it did not use to be this simple.
 This self-signing with Provisioning Profiles was introduced to the masses by Apple by iOS 9.0 which is not even that far back in the jailbreak history.

-Long before that was a thing, codesign was bypassed in very interesting ways by the highly skilled Jailbreak teams which are unfortunately long gone now.
+Long before that was a thing, CodeSign was bypassed in very interesting ways by the highly skilled Jailbreak teams which are unfortunately long gone now.
 If you still have an iPhone 4 just collecting dust around, chances are you are jailbroken with Pangu for iOS 7.1 - 7.1.2.
 The astute can easily see that since this is talking about iOS 7.1.x, self-signing with provisioning profiles for free and deploying the signed IPAs was not a thing.
 So what was their trick?

 Pangu for iOS 7.1- 7.1.2 has its own Windows and macOS program that does the deployment for you.
 The application it installs, aptly called "Pangu", is signed with an enterprise certificate which existed at that point and was a powerful thing but it wasn't as easy to obtain on the black market as it is today (hence the advent of all these signing services like Ignition and AppValley).